-Do You Have a Permit?
+7. Do You Have A Permit?

 Permits apply to a long list of different renovations.
 A team might need permits for electrical work, plumbing work, floor installation, and more.
 These permits guarantee that they know how to handle builds in a way that stays in line with legal and safety regulations.
 Every contractor should have the permits that meet the needs of your renovation.
 It means that a third party has signed off on the changes and confirmed that they are up to code.

-Do You Design In-House?
+8. Do You Design In-House?

 Contractors are known for their incredible work in your home, but this often applies to builds specifically.
 Knowing whether or not your contractor offers in-house design can play a big role in your understanding of the overall project.

+In general, design needs will be met one of two ways depending on the contractor that you work with.
 The first method is an in-house design where the team actually has design experts that help you to map out your renovation.
 When this happens, you will work with the team directly to ensure that your new renovation will look exactly like the renovation of your dreams—but not every team offers this.